Restricted Boltzmann machine representation for the groundstate and excited states of Kitaev Honeycomb model: Conclusion

 \section{Conclusion}

-In this paper we have constructed RBM realizations of several sectors of the Kitaev Honeycomb model.
-In particular, we have focused on the gap-less non-Abelian phase corresponding to the parameter choice $J_x = J_y = J_z$ and used machine learning algorithms to train restricted Boltzmann machines in order to find groundstates and excited states of such systems.
+In this paper, we have constructed RBM realizations of several sectors of the Kitaev Honeycomb model.
+In particular, we have focused on the gap-less non-Abelian phase corresponding to the parameter choice $J_x = J_y = J_z$ and used machine learning algorithms to train restricted Boltzmann machines to find groundstates and excited states of such systems.
 We used two different approaches to find these states, namely \texttt{NetKet} and PyTorch.
-We find that using PyTorch and our own software package, we can achieve a very accurate result for the groundstate energy for small lattice sized.
-On the other, the RBM trained with \texttt{NetKet} does not give an accurate enough result for the energy but the sampling algorithm employed is very efficient and allows \texttt{NetKet} to also prope larger lattices.
+We find that using PyTorch and our own software package, we can achieve a very accurate result for the groundstate energy for small lattice sizes.
+On the other, the RBM trained with \texttt{NetKet} does not give an accurate enough result for the energy but the sampling algorithm employed is very efficient and allows \texttt{NetKet} to also proper larger lattices.
 An ideal approach would be to combine \texttt{NetKet}'s sampling algorithm with our own groundstate search algorithm.
 We leave this task for the future.
-Since our RMB wave-functions have $99.8\%$ overlap with the exact groundstae (this result is for the $3\times3$ lattice), we find that we can transition to vortex sectors by manipulating RBM parameters as described in Section \ref{sec4}.
+Since our RBM wave-functions have $99.8\%$ overlap with the exact groundstate (this result is for the $3\times3$ lattice), we find that we can transition to vortex sectors by manipulating RBM parameters as described in Section \ref{sec4}.
 This transitioning into vortex sectors has been also demonstrated starting from a wave-function obtained from quantum state tomography.
-Here we are able to reconstruct an exact wave-function from single shot measurements and use this method to ``detect'' the vortex state of the system.
+Here we are able to reconstruct an exact wave function from single-shot measurements and use this method to ``detect'' the vortex state of the system.
 This is useful for applications in topological quantum computation where one would need to ``decode'' input data, then perform a quantum gate operation, and finally create an output.